jyli7/github-highlights/README.md

 ###YLS Class Action.
 The first project I ever made.
 Better course selection for Yale Law School students.
-Admittedly, not proud of the code, but is my most popular project to date (from a user count perspective)!
+Admittedly, not proud of the code, but is my most popular project to date (from a user count perspective - this is used by most students at Yale)!
 (Rails, jQuery).

 https://github.com/jyli7/yls_courses